Tech recovery boosts Britain's FTSE, Capita soars on restructuring progress

 By Helen Reid

-LONDON, June 13 British shares gained on Tuesday as a sell-off in the tech sector petered out worldwide, financials supported gains and outsourcing company Capita soared as its outlook brightened.
+LONDON, June 13 (Reuters) - British shares gained on Tuesday as a sell-off in the tech sector petered out worldwide, financials supported gains and outsourcing company Capita soared as its outlook brightened.

 Relief was palpable after Monday's dip, which hit UK tech firms Micro Focus and Sophos, but trading remained muted with the FTSE 100 up just 0.2 percent as investors continued to sift through the fall-out from Britain's election.